 In October 2011, I had a new colleague, and I shifted back to a sitting desk so I wouldn't be towering over her.
 After a few months my back and neck began to hurt again, so I switched back to standing in January 2012.
 Overall these days I prefer standing at my computer to be active, able to dance a little, and forced to take breaks by sitting.

-In 2012 at work and home I have an anti-fatigue mat, a spongy gel mat thing like what folks at the grocery store checkout lines stand on.
+For standing I have an anti-fatigue mat, a spongy gel mat thing like what folks at the grocery store checkout lines stand on.